 Textile & Apparel Studies is part of the Family, Consumer & Human Sciences field of study.
 Textile & Apparel Studies is ranked 122nd in popularity out of a total of 384 college majors analyzed by College Factual.
 It is an uncommon major with only 2,648 graduations per year.

 93% of Textile & Apparel Studies students are women while men make up 7% of the student body.
 Textile & Apparel Studies is studied the most in the Southeast region of the US.

 The following is a list of the most popular colleges and universities in the U.S. for a Textile & Apparel Studies degree, based purely on number of students graduated.

 These Textile & Apparel Studies colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 It is hard to find a better school than Fashion Institute of Technology if you wish to study Textile & Apparel Studies.
-Soon after getting their bachelor's degree, Textile Studies students usually earn about $47,162 in the first five years of their career.
+Fashion Institute of Technology Textile & Apparel Studies students make 42.4% more than the standard Textile Studies grad.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

 It's difficult to beat Iowa State University if you want to study Textile & Apparel Studies.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.